 If you require a note/line for your employer due to self isolating please go to NHS 111 Online.

-Patients remain unable to book face to face appointments, we will be running clinics with telephone appointments (and online appointments as soon as IT equipment is available).
+Patients remain unable to book face to face appointments, we will be running clinics with telephone appointments.
 Please request an appointment in the normal manner by calling the Reception and a GP/Nurse will call you back at a given time (approximate).
 If they decide you need to be assessed in the Surgery then you will be given a time to attend by that GP/Nurse.
 To allow social distancing within the waiting area please attend a few minutes before your given time and attend alone (unless exceptional circumstances) – if you attend too early we will ask you to leave the Practice area and return closer to your appointed time as there will be others attending for appointments.
 You will be given a mask to wear and the Doctor or Nurse will be wearing PPE during your appointment.

 You maybe asked to email in a picture of your condition e.g. a rash or lump/bump, to allow the Doctor or Nurse to see the symptoms.
 Please use our secure email address